-January, 1995 – San Juan, Dominican Republic
+January 1995 – San Juan, Dominican Republic

-After awakening, I began reading my English-Spanish Bible in my Pan Dia village home, when Maria, a ten year old girl came in and shyly started reading over my shoulder.
+After awakening, I began reading my English-Spanish Bible in my Pan Dia village home, when Maria, a ten-year-old girl came in and shyly started reading over my shoulder.
 I gave her a Spanish gospel tract to read, and she was thrilled.
 Before we said goodbye, the cute children gathered around us for a final photo.

 After we returned to the clinic, we compared our clinic stays.
-It sounds like Debbie and Julie stayed in a much wealthier community and even had an indoor bathroom, but I think Paula and I had a truer picture on Dominican life for the majority of people.
+It sounds like Debbie and Julie stayed in a much wealthier community and even had an indoor bathroom, but I think Paula and I had a truer picture of Dominican life for the majority of people.
 We all watched Paula analyze the water samples she had collected from the boiled water they had given us, the town pump, and the clinic.
 Paula is doing an extra project on water quality since her first degree is in biology.

-The medicine cabinet had 3 more bags of IV fluids, and medicines in bottles with labels.
+The medicine cabinet had three more bags of IV fluids, and medicines in bottles with labels.
 Another nurse came to the door and asked for a pill, so the ICU nurse took one from the bottle and handed it to her.
 Each patient had a chart with doctor’s orders, operating room record, and nurse’s notes.
 The nurse’s note was divided into four sections: date, hour, medicine, and observation.
-Dr Elaine pointed out that the nurse’s note didn’t have much room, but at least they had a chart.
+Dr. Elaine pointed out that the nurse’s note didn’t have much room, but at least they had a chart.

-Cora spoke with an 18 year old woman about family planning who already has four children.
+Cora spoke with an 18-year-old woman about family planning who already has four children.
 Many women have their first baby before they have their first period.
-The poor people don’t marry, but just change from one man to another.
+The poor people don’t marry but just change from one man to another.
 It is estimated that 25% of the population is HIV positive.

-I was blessed as I read through some of the many verses in the Bible about poverty and wealth.
+I read through some of the many verses in the Bible about poverty and wealth.
 The only kind of wealth that lasts for all eternity is our relationship with Jesus Christ.
 The person who has received Christ as Savior is the richest person in the world and the only one who can truly be happy.

 “For ye know the grace of our Lord Jesus Christ, that, though He was rich, yet for your sakes He became poor, that ye through His poverty might be rich.”
-II Corinthians 8:9
+II Corinthians 8:9 (KJV)

 “Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal, But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal; For where your treasure is, there will your heart be also.”
 Matthew 6:19-21